sfc-gh-pneedleman/Summit2024_Iceberg/README.md

-# Snowflake Summit 2024: Snowpark Data Lake Workloads
+# Snowflake Summit 2024: NTEROPERABILITY WITH SNOWFLAKE-MANAGED ICEBERG TABLES,

 The code in this repo was presented at the 2024 Snowflake Summit.
 Link to Abstract: https://reg.summit.snowflake.com/flow/snowflake/summit24/sessions/page/catalog/session/1708733447669001y06U